No vacancy: High hotel rates dim Hong Kong's convention appeal

 The Federation of Hong Kong Hotel Owners said people would be willing to come no matter how expensive hotels were as the city offered good business opportunities, although some exhibitors are already having second thoughts.

-“By the time the government finally builds all the hotels, business travelers might already be used to holding meetings somewhere else,” said Jolland Chung, e-commerce manager at Million Tour Ltd.
+“By the time the government finally builds all the hotels, business travellers might already be used to holding meetings somewhere else,” said Jolland Chung, e-commerce manager at Million Tour Ltd.

 “Will they ever come back to Hong Kong?
 That’s the problem everyone is worried about.”